Kortelange/webpage/_books/principles_of_economics.md

 Ammous argues that the inflation tax resulting from monetary expansion is particularly destructive because it raises time preference, thereby reducing people's ability to think and plan ahead.
 This impairs longer-term economic stability and growth.

+## Chapter 14: Credit and Banking

+In Chapter 14, Ammous takes a deep dive into the fundamentals of banking and credit.
+He outlines the primary role of a bank as being responsible for securely storing customers' funds.
+The second major role of a bank is to act as an intermediary, enabling customers to lend money to entrepreneurs in the form of credit.

+Ammous further dissects credit into two categories: 'commodity credit' and 'circulation credit'.
+This chapter explores 'commodity credit', with 'circulation credit' being discussed in the following chapter.
+Commodity credit refers to the credit extended by a bank in which the due dates of its claims precede the due dates of its obligations.

+Towards the end of the chapter, Ammous explains the relationship between time preference and interest rates within the context of commodity credit.
+He makes the point that high time preference often results in higher interest rates, while low time preference generally leads to lower interest rates.

+He then makes the case that under the right conditions - particularly with sufficiently hard money - a free market interest rate of 0% could potentially be realized in commodity credit.
+This is because lending at 0% interest could feasibly outperform the cost of storing the money, thus impacting the behaviors and decisions of those engaged in lending and borrowing.